-The NC TBI waiver program is a 1915(c) waiver that is operated within the 1115 Demonstration Waiver.
-The waiver is managed by six Prepaid Health Plans (PHPs), which are referred to as TPs, in specified geographic areas of the State.
-These TPs operate under contracts with the Division of Health Benefits (DHB) for the management of Medicaid mental health, intellectual/developmental disability/traumatic brain injury, substance abuse services and physical health services for enrolled beneficiaries.
+The NC TBI waiver program is a 1915(c) waiver that is operated within the NC MH/IDD/SAS Health Plan, which is a 1915(b) waiver.
+The waiver is managed by seven Prepaid Inpatient Health Plans (PIHPs), which are referred to as LME-MCOs, in specified geographic areas of the State.
+These LME-MCOs operate under contracts with the Division of Medical Assistance (DMA) for the management of Medicaid mental health, intellectual/developmental disability/traumatic brain injury, and substance abuse services for beneficiaries three years old and older.
 They also operate under contracts with the DMH/DD/SAS for the management of State funded mental health, intellectual/developmental disability/traumatic brain injury and substance abuse services.
-The TPs manage their own provider networks and will have direct oversight over the assessment of HCBS for their providers and monitoring activities.
+The LME-MCOs manage their own provider networks and will have direct oversight over the assessment of HCBS for their providers and monitoring activities.

 Although the majority of waiver services are provided in private homes and the community. individuals may also receive services in licensed (5600(b) and (c) group homes and licensed Alternative Family Living (AFL) arrangements (5600(f))/unlicensed AFLs (serving one adult)), in certified Adult Day Health (ADH)facilities, and Day Support facilities (2300 facilities).
 Institutional Respite may be provided in a Skilled Nursing Facility.

 DHHS presumes that individual, private Homes (not AFLs) meet HCBS characteristics, which was presented in the technical assistance call with CMS on 6/14/16.
 The rights and protections of North Carolina General Statute, North Carolina Administrative Code, and the waiver apply to individuals in their private homes.
-Individuals in their private homes receive Care Coordination / Tailored Plan Care Managers at least quarterly; monthly if they receive services by a relative/guardian that resides with them.
-If they are self-directing their services or have a relative in the home as a provider, then Care Coordination / Tailored Plan Care Management is at least monthly.
-Any concerns with the individual's rights would be reported to the Tailored Plan.
+Individuals in their private homes receive Care Coordination at least quarterly; monthly if they receive services by a relative/guardian that resides with them.
+If they are self-directing their services or have a relative in the home as a provider, then Care Coordination is at least monthly.
+Any concerns with the individual's rights would be reported to the LME-MCO

 The NC TBI waiver also offers a service called Community Networking which is provided only in integrated environments, or for self-advocacy groups and conferences.
 Not only does it provide for support to be in these environments, but it will pay for integrated classes/conferences and for fees for memberships so that individuals may attend such classes.
 The choice of waiver services is that of the individual.
-Individuals who are accessing Day Supports for the first time must be educated on the alternatives to this service; And the individual only has to attend the Day Supports site once per week unless waived by the TP.
+Individuals who are accessing Day Supports for the first time must be educated on the alternatives to this service; And the individual only has to attend the Day Supports site once per week unless waived by the

+LME-MCO.
 This encourages more community engagement outside of the facilities.

 Upon approval of the NC TBI Waiver, the process for ensuring these standards are met and maintained will be incorporated into waiver policy.
-The policy will be put into operation through the regular DHB policy process.
+The policy will be put into operation through the regular DMA policy process.
 The changes will be added to subsequent waiver amendments and submitted to CMS for review and approval.
 Any change in current policy will occur through established DHHS processes which includes review by the Physician's Advisory Group and public comment.